ngjingheng95/Machine-Learning-Python/README.md

 Lesson 8: Perform standardization on the data before building the network.
 A pipeline is created to standardize the data in each pass of the cross validation instead of standardizing the entire dataset

 Lesson 9: Tuning the network by experimenting with different network structures.
-A smaller network with fewer neurons in the first hidden layer, as well as a larger network with an addition hidden layer are created and tested.
+A smaller network with fewer neurons in the first hidden layer, as well as a larger network with an additional hidden layer are created and tested.